translate/pootle/docs/features/templates.rst

 Starting a new translation
 --------------------------

+It is helpful to understand in more detail how a new language is created or added to Pootle.

-When adding a new language to a project, Pootle will first scan the file system and look for translation files for that language.
-If none are present a fresh copy will be generated based on the templates files (in a manner similar to :ref:`pot2po <toolkit:pot2po>`).
+When adding a new language to a project from the Pootle interface, Pootle will first scan the file system and look for translation files for that language.
+If they exist then these are imported into Pootle.
+If no files are present and if the *Templates* language exists then a fresh copy will be generated based on the templates files (in a manner similar to :ref:`pot2po <toolkit:pot2po>`).

+If there is no *Templates* language it is usual to manage all initialisation of languages from the Pootle command line.
+When using :djadmin:`update_stores` new languages will be initialised if they are present on the filesystem.
+You are responsible for initialisation of these new languages from template files as required.